Toni Duggan

-Toni Duggan (born 25 July 1991) is an English footballer who plays as a winger or forward for Everton and the England national team, but is currently on a hiatus/maternity leave, after announcing her pregnancy on 27 September 2022.
-She has previously played in England for Everton and Manchester City, and in Spain for Barcelona and Atlético Madrid.
+Toni Duggan (born 25 July 1991) is an English former footballer who played as a winger or forward.
+During her career, she played in England for Everton and Manchester City, and in Spain for Barcelona and Atlético Madrid.

 Club career

-Everton: 2007–2013
+Everton

 Duggan broke into the Everton side in the 2007–08 season when the regular forwards suffered injuries.
 She scored the winning extra–time goal against Watford Ladies to put Everton into that season's FA Women's Premier League Cup final.

 Duggan was the named the FA Women's Young Player of the Year in 2009, the England Women's Under-23 Player of the Year in 2012 and the North West Female Player of the Year in 2013.

 Duggan also played in Everton's 2010 FA Women's Cup final win over Arsenal.
 Her form in the second part of the 2011 FA WSL season led teammate Rachel Unitt to predict a call–up to the senior England squad.

-Manchester City: 2014–2017
+Manchester City

 After seven years at Everton, it was announced on 28 November 2013 that Duggan had signed with Manchester City.
 In August 2015, she became the first female player to receive the club's Goal of the Season award following an impressive goal against Chelsea in the Women's Super League.
 She was part of the team when Manchester City played in the Women's Champions League for the first time.
 In November 2016, Duggan scored a noted goal in City's Champions League match with Brøndby.

-Barcelona: 2017–2019
+Barcelona

-Toni Duggan signed for FC Barcelona Femení on 6 July 2017.
-She was part of the squad that finished runners up to Lyon in the 2019 UEFA Women's Champions League Final.
+Duggan signed for Barcelona on 6 July 2017.
+She was part of the squad that finished runners up to Lyon in the 2019 UEFA Women's Champions League final.
 On 5 July 2019, Duggan announced she was leaving Barcelona after two seasons in Spain in search of a "new challenge."

-Atlético Madrid: 2019–2021
+Atlético Madrid

 On 31 July 2019, Duggan joined Atlético Madrid.
-On January 16 2021 she won her first trophy as an Atlético player appearing as a 2nd half substitute in their 3-0 win in the Supercopa de España Femenina final against Levante.
+On 16 January 2021, she won her first trophy as an Atlético player appearing as a second half substitute in their 3–0 win in the Supercopa de España Femenina final against Levante.
 After two seasons, Duggan left Atlético Madrid.
 She made 55 appearances in all competitions.

-Everton: 2021–present
+Return to Everton

 On 9 July 2021, Duggan returned to Everton, signing a two-year contract with the club.
+On 27 September 2022, Duggan announced that she was pregnant with her first child, and would miss the rest of the 2022–23 season.
+Consequently, she became the first England player in the Women's Super League to take maternity leave, returning to competitive action in October 2023.
+Duggan left the club when her contract expired at the end of the 2023–24 season.

+She announced her retirement from football in September 2024.